lextoumbourou/notes/notes/permanent/Metrics Are Proxies.md

 date: 2021-06-12 15:00
 tags:
   - AI Ethics
+summary: Metrics are usually a proxy for what we really care about
+cover: /_media/boat-equipment.jpg
 ---

 Some of the time, it is difficult to measure exactly what we need to assess a problem objectively.
 Instead, we settle for metrics that are "a proxy for what we really care about".